 Any good relationship is about trust.
-If you don’t have a good gut feeling then listen to that.
-All of our partners lean on us as much as we do with them.
+If you don’t have a good gut feeling, then listen to that.
+All of our partners lean on us as much as lean on them.

-Having twin babies and a 15 month old was hard.
+Having twin babies and a 15-month-old was hard.
 The strength I gained in those first few months has stayed with me to this day.
 I can do more than I think.
 I’m stronger than I think.
-Life can be hard but it can always get worse so buck up, show up, and do your thing.
+Life may be hard, but it can always get worse.
+So buck up, show up, and do your thing.

 We all eat as a family pretty much every night.
-At times we have extra folks at the table but that is our time.
-It may be at a restaurant or home but our kids know mom and dad eat meals with us and always have.
+At times we have extra folks at the table, but that is our time.
+It may be at a restaurant or home, but our kids know that mom and dad eat meals with them and always have.

 Photo Catherine Hall

 We allow them to be individuals.
 Even our two sets of twins have never dressed alike, signed up for the same classes, or gotten the same gifts.
-Each child – be it only one child or 7 – needs attention and needs to feel special.
+Each child—be it only one child or 7—needs attention and needs to feel special.
 We don’t spoil our kids; we try to keep them humble and hungry.
-We do our best to be at everything but sometimes can’t.
-We have guilt like most parents, but know at the end of the day we’re trying our best and aren’t perfect.
+We do our best to be at everything, but sometimes can’t.
+We have guilt like most parents, but we know at the end of the day that we aren’t perfect and we’re trying our best.

 A new book, a fabric line, and a new hotel in Woodstock, NY.
 We just finished a luxury apartment building called Boston East that we’re super proud of.